Mairéad Byrne emigrated from Ireland to the US in 1994, for

 Metaphor, the Irish Comic Tradition, Writing as Art + Design and poetry

 workshops at three levels.
-Mairéad will be Chief Critic for the
+She is concentration coordinator for the academic year 2014–15.

 I am increasingly interested in all